moonrepo/schematic/book/src/schema/generator/template.md

 The
 [`JsoncTemplateRenderer`](https://docs.rs/schematic/latest/schematic/schema/jsonc_template/struct.JsoncTemplateRenderer.html)
 will render JSON templates _with_ comments.
-We suggest using the `.jsonc` file extension.
+We suggest using the `.jsonc` file extension, but not required.

 ```rust
 use schematic::schema::{JsoncTemplateRenderer, TemplateOptions};